Food By Themes

 Lek Lim Nonya Cake Confectionery is a halal-certified eatery.

-Similar to kueh tutu, putu piring is a steamed treat made with rice flour.
-Unlike kueh tutu, however, it is usually filled with palm sugar instead of peanuts or coconut.
-Each Putu Piring ($3.50 for four pieces) from Haig Road Putu Piring comes with a core of gula melaka and is topped with freshly grated coconut shavings and pandan leaves.
-They also have a variety of other interesting flavours such as Chocolate, Durian, and Peanut.
-Eat it while it’s hot to get a taste of the warm, gooey gula melaka!
+Similar to tutu kueh, putu piring is a steamed treat made with rice flour.
+Unlike tutu kueh, however, it is usually filled with palm sugar instead of peanuts or coconut.
+Each Putu Piring ($5 for four pieces) from Haig Road Putu Piring comes with a gula melaka core, topped with freshly grated coconut shavings and pandan leaves.
+Eat it while it’s hot to get a taste of the warm, gooey palm sugar!
+Otherwise, try their other interesting flavours such as Chocolate ($5 for four pieces), Durian ($7 for four pieces), and Peanut ($5 for four pieces).

-Haig Road Putu Piring is not a halal-certified eatery.
+Haig Road Putu Piring is a Muslim-owned eatery.

 6. Balmoral Bakery

 One of the better-known traditional bakeries is Balmoral Bakery.
-They opened in 1965 and moved to their current location at Sunset Way in 1984!
-A variety of classic English treats are available here and their Beef Pies ($2.50) are much raved about, as well as their Cream Horn ($1.60), the latter being an old-school nostalgic treat your parents probably grew up eating.
+They opened in 1965 and moved to their current location in Clementi in 1984!
+A variety of classic English treats are available here, including their muchravedabout Beef Pies ($2.50) and Cream Horn ($1.70); the latter being an old-school nostalgic treat your parents probably grew up eating.

 Opening hours: Daily 9am to 7pm